LaibinChang/DiffColor/README.md

 ```

 ## Testing
 1. Modify the paths to dataset and pre-trained model.
-You need to revise the following path in the `configs/UIE.yml`
+You need to revise the following path in the `configs/UIE.yml` .
 ```python
 test_dataset # testing dataset path
 ckpt_dir # pre-trained maode path
 ```
-2. Begin the testing
+2. Begin the testing.
 ```python
 python evaluate.py
 ```